navattic.identify({ email: user.email })

 Before you can automate anything, you need to get your house in order.
 Start by gathering all your security information—policies, procedures, certifications, past questionnaire responses, and technical documentation—and putting it all in one central, accessible place.
 This becomes your single source of truth.
 When your information is scattered across different folders, spreadsheets, and inboxes, it’s nearly impossible to provide consistent, accurate answers.
 Centralizing everything in a knowledge library ensures that your automation tool pulls from the most current and correct information every time.
 This simple act of organization is the most critical step in building a reliable automation process and is a core function of platforms like HeyIris.ai.

-Step 2: Set Up Integrations and Workflows
+Step 2: Connect Your Tools and Define Workflows

 Your automation tool shouldn't live on an island.
 To get the most out of it, you need to connect it with the other systems your team already uses every day.
 This could include your CRM, cloud storage like Google Drive or SharePoint, and communication platforms like Slack or Microsoft Teams.
 Setting up these integrations creates a smooth workflow where information flows freely between systems.
 For example, a new VSQ arriving in your inbox could automatically trigger a project in your response tool.
 This eliminates tedious manual data entry, reduces the risk of information falling through the cracks, and ensures your response process is as streamlined as possible.